tradingstrategy-ai/docs/source/glossary.rst

         - :term:`Delta neutral`

-    Volatility basket

-        A volatility basket is a :term:`portfolio construction` :term:`trading strategy` where assets are picked by their :term:`volatility`.

-        Volatility measures

-        - Magnitude of price fluctuation
-            * A higher volatility number indicates greater variability in returns, meaning the asset or portfolio experiences more dramatic swings in value.
-This can imply higher risk, as the asset's price is more unpredictable.
-            * A lower volatility number suggests smaller fluctuations, implying that the asset or portfolio is more stable over the measured period.
-        - Relative risk
-            * Volatility allows investors to compare the risk of different assets or :term:`portfolios <portfolio>`.
-For example, an asset with 20% volatility is considered riskier than one with 10% volatility over the same period.
-        - Impact on expected returns
-            * While high volatility does  not directly correlate with higher returns, assets with higher volatility are often associated with higher potential returns (and losses), as they tend to make larger movements.

-        Volatility basket strategy can

-        - Calculate the trailing volatility of the asset for a certain period time (weeks, months) to benchmark different assets.
-        - Include multiple assets that may have different volatility characteristics—some with high volatility, others with low volatility, and potentially even inverse relationships.
-        - Be around a certain sector (see :term:`factor investing`).
-        - Go degen and pick only assets with the highest volatility.
-        - Because :term:`volatility` metric itself does not tell the direction of asset price, a strategy may use its derivative like :term:`Sharpe` ratio which also includes whether asset made positive or negative returns (to long or to short).

-        See also

-        - :term:`Volatility`

-        - :term:`Portfolio construction`

-        - :term:`Portfolio`

-        - :term:`Sharpe`

-        - :term:`Trading strategy`

-        - :term:`Risk-adjusted return`

     Compound Annual Growth Rate (CAGR)

         CAGR, or Compound Annual Growth Rate, is a financial metric that measures the average annual growth rate of an investment over a specified period of time, typically longer than one year.
 It provides a smoothed-out view of an investment’s performance by accounting for compounding effects.
 In :term:`quantitative finance`, CAGR is used to compare performance of different portfolios.
 CAGR does not account for investment risk.